 How Rosehip Oil Works

-What makes oil rosehips stand out from other essential oils is its vitamin A, which binds the skin cells and acts as astringent.
+What makes Rosehip Oil stand out from other essential oils is its Vitamin A, which binds the skin cells and acts as astringent.
 This eliminates impurities and tightens the skin to give a youthful appearance.
 EFAs also has the same effect of unifying the skin cells in a tense appearance.
-Since the benefits of Rosehip oil is easier to get through the skin, the best choice to make sure it works for you is to apply topically as:
+Since the benefits of Rosehip Oil is easier to get through the skin, the best choice to make sure it works for you is to apply it topically as indicated below:

 Make sure to absorb the Rosehip oil on the skin to absorb all nutrients.
 This oil has an ultra-light consistency and is lighter than other mineral oils so quickly absorbed immediately to the skin without clogging the pores.

-As with any essential oil, I recommend this oil to take the skin a skin patch test before you.
-Just apply a drop on your arm and see if any allergic reactions occur.
-I recommend diluting the oil in a safe carrier oil such as coconut oil or olive oil before applying to the skin, especially if you have very sensitive skin.
+As with any essential oil, it is recommended to test a skin patch before use.
+Just apply a drop on your arm, gently rub it in and see if any allergic reactions occur.
+For sensitive skin you can dilute the oil in a safe carrier oil such as coconut oil or olive oil before applying to the skin,

 ATAR and Wrinkles